Tyler-Yates/scrambled-words/README.md

 openssl req -nodes -new -x509 -keyout server.key -out server.crt \
     -subj "/C=GB/ST=London/L=London/O=Local/OU=Local/CN=127.0.0.1"
 ```
+The `ssl` folder is ignored by `git` so you should not need to worry about committing the
+generated key and certificate.

 After generating the key and certificate, you are ready to run the application.

+## Running the application
 Your run configuration should look like the following:
 ```
 venv/bin/gunicorn \